 Corner Shop Prophets is a ragtag bunch of professional musicians who needed the excuse to play a few songs that aren’t requested during the usual Saturday night sessions.
 Influences are pulled from every direction – from traditional country to Americana and punk rock.
 They support Scol at Bennigans Bar in DERRY on Friday 28 March 2025

 PeaceGates is an electrifying young indie rock band known for their high-energy sound and Passion.
-Blending classic rock, post-punk, and psychedelic pop, they aim to leave a lasting impact on Music Scene.They support The Scarlet Cavaliers on The Union Bar at Queen’s University Student Union, Belfast on Friday 31 January 2025
+Blending classic rock, post-punk, and psychedelic pop, they aim to leave a lasting impact on Music Scene.They support The Suite at The Union Bar at Queen’s University Student Union, Belfast on 28 November 2025

 La Di Da are a band from Dublin, Ireland consisting of Niamh O’Raw, Sean Lay, D. Cullen and Leon McGrane.
 They headline Fibber Magees, DUBLIN on Sunday 23 February 2025